deephaven-examples/deephaven-debezium-demo/README.md

 # Attributions

-Files in this directory are based on demo code by Debezium, Redpanda, and Materialize
+Files in this directory are based on demo code by Debezium, Redpanda, and Materialize:

 * [Debezium](https://github.com/debezium/debezium)
 * [Redpanda](https://github.com/vectorizedio/redpanda)